You are here

-Myth: When a person with a Mood Disorder talks about suicide, they don’t really mean it.
+Myth: When a person with a mood disorder talks about suicide, they don’t really mean it.

-Fact: Not all people with Mood Disorders attempt suicide, but suicide is a risk when someone is struggling with their mood.
+Fact: Not all people with mood disorders attempt suicide, but suicide is a risk when someone is struggling with their mood.
 Most people who are thinking of suicide say something about it before attempting it.
 If someone you know, whether you know them to be depressed or not, is talking about suicide, take them seriously.

-Myth: Postpartum Depression is normal and not a real illness.
+Myth: Postpartum depression is normal and not a real illness.

-Myth: A good, healthy relationship can cure a Mood Disorder.
+Myth: A good, healthy relationship can cure a mood disorder.

 Fact: Although social support is an important part of recovery, most of the time it will not cure a disorder on its own.
 Even if you are giving your all as a supporter, there might still be days your loved one will experience feelings of being not good enough, or as if no one cares about them.
 Remember that often, this is their illness talking, not them.
-Remember that not matter how great you are, you cannot cure an illness.
-Your support is probably appreciated, even if it doesn’t always feel that way or your friend can’t communicate that to you clearly.
-They are not ill because you are “not good enough”.
+Remember that no matter how great you are, you cannot cure an illness.
+Your support is probably really appreciated, even if it doesn’t always feel that way or your friend can’t communicate that to you clearly.
+They are not ill because you aren't "good enough”.
 That being said, a good way to help is to listen, and learn as much as you can about the disorder and how you can help.
 There are lots of ways that you can support your friend through their recovery.
 You’re not there to cure them; you’re there to support them as they figure out their own path to recovery.

-Myth: People who “have it all” (e.g. a supportive family, wealth, power, etc.) are not likely to develop a Mood Disorder.
+Myth: People who “have it all” (e.g. a supportive family, wealth, power, etc.) are not likely to develop a mood disorder.

-Fact: Though poverty or family issues may be contributing factors for Mood Disorders, it can affect people across all social and economic levels.
-Many rich and famous people have been known to have a Mood Disorder.
+Fact: Though poverty or family issues may be contributing factors for mood disorders, it can affect people across all social and economic levels.
+Many rich and famous people have been known to have a mood disorder.
 The causes vary, and can have nothing to do with how much money you have or how great your family is.

-Myth: If I have a Mood Disorder or any other mental illness, I’m going to have to go to the hospital.
+Myth: If I have a mood disorder or any other mental illness, I’m going to have to go to the hospital.

-Fact: For some, spending time in a hospital for a mental illness is part of the treatment strategy and can be tremendously helpful.
+Fact: For some, spending time in a hospital for a mental illness is part of the treatment strategy and can be very helpful.
 There’s nothing wrong with that!
 Others will never have to go to the hospital, as therapy, medication, group counselling or other strategies may be enough to help someone get better.

 Myth: I have mood swings sometimes.
-It must mean I have Bipolar Disorder.
+It must mean I have bipolar disorder.

 Fact: Healthy people experience a wide range of moods.
-Your mood is affected by all sorts of things, like what’s going on in your life, interactions you have with people during the day, whether or not you’ve eaten or exercised, how much sleep you got last night etc. Having Bipolar Disorder is different, because the cycles of mood are often sudden and/or unexplainable, prolonged and extreme to the point where it gets in the way of life.
+Your mood is affected by all sorts of things, like what’s going on in your life, interactions you have with people during the day, whether or not you’ve eaten or exercised, how much sleep you got last night etc. Having bipolar disorder is different, because the cycles of mood are often sudden and/or unexplainable, prolonged and extreme to the point where it gets in the way of life.